larriant/larriant.github.io/_posts/2018-12-02-outsideview.md

 ![Our Beauty]({{ site.url}}/public/outsideview/ourbeauty.jpeg){:class="book-images"}

-But the Kayan tribe in North Arizona think this is beauty:
+But the Kayan tribe in Myanmar think this is beauty:
 ![Kayan Beauty]({{ site.url}}/public/outsideview/kayanbeauty.jpeg){:class="book-images"}